nxm-rs/nexum/CONTRIBUTING.md

 1. **Link to an accepted issue**: Pull requests should correspond to previously discussed and accepted issues or feature proposals.
 Unsolicited PRs may be closed or remain stale indefinitely.

 2. **Use Discussions for design**: Pull requests are **not** the place to discuss feature design or architecture decisions.
-Use [GitHub Discussions](https://github.com/nxm-rs/nexum/discussions) for brainstorming and design conversations.
+Use [matrix rooms](https://matrix.to/#/#nexum:nxm.rs) for brainstorming and design conversations.
 Once design is settled and an issue is marked as "accepted," implementation can begin.

 3. **Self-review thoroughly**: Review your own changes before requesting review from others.
 Ensure your code:
    - Compiles without warnings (`cargo clippy` must pass)